U-node/minter-guard/README.md

 <p align="center">
 </p>

-Python minter-guard service.
+# Python minter-guard service.

 This is the "light" opensource version for everyone.
-OFC no guarantees, etc. Redused part of our solution, used in prodiction enviroment.
+OFC no guarantees, etc. Reduced part of our solution, used in production enviroment.

 You can use it on any third-parity/rented servers.
 No need to store key on server for TX_OFF.
 It's possible to modify txgenerator to use it completely offline!